 Is that a real job?
 If not, it should be.

-If you're going to have the gall to think someone might actually like what you've done, and you're going to share it online, you have to be okay with the possibility that it might just be okay.
+If you're going to have the gall to think someone might like what you've done, and you're going to share it online, you have to be okay with the possibility that it might only be... okay.
 You can't measure your own value based on the responses of other people.
 You can (and should!) measure the value of your work by the interest of your audience, but that does not reflect in any way on the value of you as a person.

 Master that distinction, and you're already closer to nirvana than most artists ever will be.

 That Is Too Much, Let Me Sum Up